HusainMiyala/Predicting-Wind-Power/README.md

 Conducted exploratory data analysis and visualization for insights.

-Employed feature selection and train/test split for modeling.
+Employed feature selection and train/test split for predictive modeling.

 Utilized Scikit-learn and Statsmodels for multiple linear regression, yielding MAE of 0.14.